Correio Braziliense

 The Correio Braziliense (in English, Mail of Brasília, after the archaic demonym) is a daily newspaper in Brazil.
 The paper was first published on 21 April 1960.
-Its founder is Assis Chateaubriand.
+Its founder was Assis Chateaubriand.
 The paper has its headquarters in Brasília.

 The name came from the historical Correio Braziliense, published in London from 1808 to 1822 by Hipólito José da Costa, a Liberal Brazilian exile.
-First newspaper of Brasilia, born together with the new federal capital on April 21, 1960.
+It was the first newspaper of Brasilia, born together with the new federal capital on April 21, 1960.
 The inaugural edition totaled 108 pages, most of them in the notebook commemorating the inauguration of the city.

 In making the decision to build a city that would become the new capital of the Republic, displacing it from Rio de Janeiro, President Juscelino Kubitschek obtained from the owner of the Associated Diaries, Assis Chateaubriand, skeptical of the magnitude of the project, the promise that if the work was carried out at the scheduled time would have accompanied it, recording the birth, a newspaper of his chain.
 The new newspaper would in fact become the main printed diary of the Chain of Associated Diaries.

 The circulation of Correio Braziliense, which in 1963 was 1,500 copies, reached 24,500 copies in 1969.
 In the 1980s, the increase in the capital's population was accompanied by an increase in the newspaper's circulation, which exceeded 30,000 daily copies.
 In 2008, the average daily circulation reached 53,000 copies, reaching an average of 92,000 copies on Sundays, according to the Circulation Verifiable Institute (IVC).
 The Braziliense Post thus consolidated its position as the main newspaper of Brasilia, became the largest circulation daily in the Midwest and became among the 20 daily newspapers of the largest circulation in Brazil.

 The proposal to occupy the space in a market that was still nascent and that would expand over the years was accompanied by an identification between the newspaper and the city of Brasilia.
 Initially, issues related to the fixing of the new capital were highlighted in the pages of the Post.
 Later, topics such as preservation and changes in the city's urban project and issues related to the increase in population, such as housing problems and the city's traffic, would be highlighted.
 The weight of civil servants in the economy and politics of the capital was replicated by the emphasis attributed to matters related to functionalism, which made up an important segment of the newspaper's readers.